mjalas/project-generator/README.md

-# project-generator
+# Project Generator tool

+**Still in very early development**

-Tool for generating the initial structure for a project
+Tool for generating the initial structure for a project.
+More documentation coming soon...